can-it/ngx-can-it/projects/ngx-can-it/README.md

-# NgxCanIt
+# @can-it/ngx (NgxCanIt)

-NgxCanIt is an Angular library that provides an easy and efficient way to implement authorization in your application.
+An Angular library that provides an easy and efficient way to implement authorization in your application.
 With NgxCanIt, you can quickly integrate complex authorization scenarios into your app in just a few minutes.

 ## ⛔ Project Status
 The project is still under development, which means there will be frequent breaking changes in versions 0.x.x.
 Please wait until version 1.0.0 for a more stable release.